Do teachers who make mistakes, become better teachers?

 Working solo …

-In the mid-1980s, I’d cycle pass the occasional groups of riders, huddled into teams, training and tinkering with their bicycles on the roadside as I whizzed by at 35 miles-per-hour (sometimes 40!).
+In the mid-1980s, I’d cycle past the occasional groups of riders, huddled into teams, training and tinkering with their bicycles on the roadside as I whizzed by at 35 miles-per-hour (sometimes 40!).
 My state-of-the-art odometer would measure my mileage and speed and the sensation of being out on the road felt great!

 However, I never had the confidence to join a cycling team.
 I was happy to train on my own, deep in my own thoughts with my destination and journey etched in my mind.

 Fast-forward 5 years and as a young teacher, training at first in a mixture of private and state schools, I was free to teach in my own way with the support of a colleague not too far away from my classroom.
-Ofsted were the last thing on my mind (and coincidentally just being established) and the expertise of my head of department and a good scheme of work were everything a new teacher needed.
+Ofsted was the last thing on my mind (and coincidentally just being established) and the expertise of my head of department and a good scheme of work were everything a new teacher needed.

 Over the 2-4 month placements, once every 4 years, I reflected on my teaching practice in a professional journal (see Memoirs of a Teacher) to understand what worked and what could be improved in my classroom.